PickNikRobotics/abb_ros2/docs/README.md

 ## Troubleshooting

  - Occasionally, when connecting for the first time, you will need to stop the RAPID program and start it again
- - The warning message `41822 No data from the UdcUc device[*]` indicates a connection issue between the RobotStudio and the ROS2 computer
+ - The warning message `41822 No data from the UdpUc device[*]` indicates a connection issue between the RobotStudio and the ROS2 computer
     - Check that the communication settings are correct
     - Test the connection between the computers by pinging the ROS2 computer from the RobotStudio computer and vice-versa
     - Check that the firewall settings on the RobotStudio computer allow communcation over UDP on the correct port